bparanj/crystal/security/kali/iso-format.md

 - **Create Bootable USB**: You can use tools like `Rufus` (Windows) or `dd` (Linux/Mac) to create a bootable USB drive from an `.iso` file, which is often used for installing operating systems.

 ### Summary:
 An **.iso file** is a disk image file that stands for **International Organization for Standardization**, reflecting its adherence to the ISO 9660 standard.
-It contains an exact replica of the contents of a physical disc and is commonly used for software distribution and creating bootable media.
+It contains an exact replica of the contents of a physical disc and is  used for software distribution and creating bootable media.